 lWhen looking at the liability of a personal representative we need to start by looking at what the duties of a personal representative are.

-The Personal Representative, or PR, is a person with responsibility for winding up a deceased’s estate.
+A personal representative, or PR, is a person who has responsibility for winding up a deceased’s estate.
 The PR calls in the assets, pays all debts and distributes the net estate to the beneficiaries named in the will or in accordance with the intestacy rules.

-Can a PR be held liable to creditors and beneficiaries of the deceased’s estate?
+Can a personal representative be held liable to creditors and beneficiaries of the deceased’s estate?

 Yes.
 If a PR breaches their duties of office then they may be held liable to the creditors of the deceased for any loss suffered by them.
 A PR is can incur personal liability from the moment they start dealing with the affairs of the deceased.

 Can a PR be held liable for breach of duty to administer the deceased’s estate if the estate is insolvent?

 Yes.
 There are statutory rules which set out the order in which claims must be paid by the PR if there are insufficient assets in the estate to pay all the debts and liabilities, including legacies.
 If a personal representative fails to pay the debts in the specified order then they may be guilty of maladministration.
 Debts of the estate include any Inheritance Tax (IHT) due.
 The rules vary depending on whether the estate is solvent or insolvent and whether the debt to the estate is secured (such as a mortgage) or unsecured.

 Can a PR be held liable for the actions of a co-representative?